If you’re like me who have always been a big fan of:

 Heat Maps:

-Heat Maps is not a Huge deal for understanding user behaviour with your campaigns.
+Heat Maps is not a Huge deal for understanding user behavior with your campaigns.

 They contain insight into overall engagement and the success of your CTAs, which is information you can use to optimize future campaigns by focusing on what works best for your email audience.